poojahira/image-captioning-bottom-up-top-down/README.md

 <h3> Evaluation </h3>

-To evaluate the model, type:
+To evaluate the model on the karpathy test split, edit the eval.py file to include the model checkpoint location and then type:
 ```bash
 python eval.py
 ```